GowerCampbell/HeroProfile/README.md

 Date: May 18, 2025

 Overview:
-This webpage is a creative portfolio showcasing UI/UX design and PHP functionality.
+This webpage is a creative portfolio showcasing my UI/UX design and PHP functionality.
 It features a superhero-themed interface with interactive planet navigation and a PHP demo for string/number processing.

 Setup Instructions:
 1. Install XAMPP (https://www.apachefriends.org/).